 So it is due to a mercy from God that you were lenient towards them.

 resembles ليس in meaning and function

 “as long as”

 in place of the word “thing”

 comes after the particles that resemble verbs

-Identify all the instances of ما from the following sentences and describe the function of each one.
+Identify all the instances of ما from the following sentences and describe the meaning and function of each one.

 a. ما قلتُ لهم إلاّ ما أمرتَني به أن اعبد الله ربي وربكم. وكنتُ عليهم شهيدا ما دمتُ فيهم